 4. As an Aid to Building a College Scholarship Fund

 Believe it or not for the past ten years Duck Brand duct tape has held an annual contest known as Stuck at the Prom where they give away college scholarships to high school prom couples who are judged to have created the best prom attire made entirely of duct tape.
 I’m not kidding.
-(The happy couple you see here were the second place winners from 2009.)
 Of course, the couple is also required to attend the prom in their unconventional attire but considering the stakes, I think it’s more than worth it.
-This year Duck Brand is giving away over $28,000 in scholarships to the lucky winners.
-Now that’s something to quack about!
+This year, Duck Brand gave away $10,000 in scholarships to the lucky winners.
+(The happy couple you see here were the second place winners back in 2009.)

-So there you have it.
-Yet more proof that duct tape can fix just about anything, even your personal finances.
+So there you have it: Yet more proof that duct tape can fix just about anything — including your personal finances.